Requirements & Supported Environments

 cpp-ui.app.Instance FQDN

-Serves as the Gateway between the Service Client, the user Interface for the CPA, and your Virtual Appliance instance.
+Serves as the Gateway between the Service Agent, the user Interface for the CPA, and your Virtual Appliance instance.

 cpa-api.Instance FQDN